Vantiq/vantiq-extension-sources/extjsdk/README.md

 The Query handler is called when a message is received that was generated by Vantiq with `SELECT <keys> FROM SOURCE <source name>`.
 Query messages expect a response, either [data](#queryResponse) or an [error](#queryError), so every Client has a default handler is created that sends back an error stating that no Query handler was set.
 If your source doesn't use queries, you should leave the default handler, so the Vantiq server isn't stuck waiting for a response.
 Options specified using the `WITH` keyword are received as a Map obtained with `<message>.getObject()`.

 ### <a name="listener" id="listener"></a>ExtensionWebSocketListener
 The ExtensionWebSocketListener class should only be accessed and used indirectly through handlers.
 If you do find a reason to access it directly, you can use `ExtensionWebSocketClient.getListener()`, but all functionality interactions with a Listener should be performed through an ExtensionWebSocketClient.
 If you do need to save a reference to a listener, be aware that a Client's Listener is stopped and replaced with a functionally identical Listener just before the [close handler](#closeHandler) is called.
-Call `listener.isStopped()` to check if this has occurred.
+Call `listener.isClosed()` to check if this has occurred.

 ### <a name="extSvcMsg" id="extSvcMsg"></a>ExtensionServiceMessage
 The ExtensionServiceMessage class is the message sent to or from a source, and has getters for the most relevant properties.